pelithne/AKS_secure_baseline_the_hard_way/README.md

 az network public-ip show -g $SPOKE_RG -n AGPublicIPAddress --query dnsSettings.fqdn
 ````

+After this, use the following commands to create a key and a certificate signing request.
 ````
 openssl ecparam -out my.key -name prime256v1 -genkey openssl req -new -sha256 -key my.key -out my.csr
 ````

 When prompted, type the password for the root key (and note it down), and the organizational information for the custom CA such as Country/Region, State, Org, OU, and the fully qualified domain name (this is the domain of the issuer).

 Use the following command to generate the Root Certificate: